Protection from the first sketch to the finished product.

 Why some architects don’t get insurance, and why every architect should.

 For some architects, insurance isn’t a priority.
 Some believe that they don’t have enough risk based on the scale of the projects they design.
 Others might be just starting out or manage a small architecture design firm that doesn’t have much in terms of assets.
 And some don’t see the need when their clients don’t make it a requirement.
 The truth is that every architect, no matter what types of projects they take on, needs insurance.
 It only takes one lawsuit or incident to shutter your business if you don’t have the right insurance in place.

 Real world examples of the risks architects face.

 It’s more than just designing buildings, it’s about what happens during and after a project is completed.
 For example, something as simple as a miscommunication between the client or the contractor can result in incorrect estimates on the cost of materials and you could be held liable for negligence.
 Another, more serious risk, is if the structure is damaged or destroyed due to a design flaw.
 As the designer of the building, you have a responsibility for the safety and well-being of people who use it.
 While the risks vary from minor to major, it’s necessary to have enhanced protection when it matters.

 The business side of being an architect.

 Depending on the size of your architecture design firm, whether it’s just one architect or a large team, there are some coverages that all businesses need.
-One type of coverage is business owners insurance (BOP), which combines business property and business liability coverage under one policy.
-Another insurance solution that architects should have is general liability insurance.
-This helps protect your business in case of injuries or damages caused by your business in the course of operations.
+Professional liability coverage is just the start.

 If you are an architect, you need to have the right architect insurance policy in place.
 Contact us today for a consultation.